SuperSans/nashborough-plugin/README.md

 # Nashborough Application Plugin #

-This plugin is a part of the application life-cycle as demonstrated below.
+This plugin is a part of the application lifecycle as demonstrated below.